Monday, May 18, 2026

 Takeaway

 Under‑eye changes after age 45 are often linked to natural aging processes such as collagen loss, thinner skin, changes in facial structure, and reduced hydration.
-While these changes are a normal part of aging, consistent skincare habits and healthy lifestyle practices can help support skin comfort and appearance.
+While these changes are normal part of aging, consistent skincare habits and healthy lifestyle practices can help support skin comfort and appearance.

 Gentle skincare, adequate hydration, sun protection, and balanced lifestyle habits can help maintain healthier‑looking under‑eye skin over time.